adambard/learnxinyminutes-docs/ada.html.markdown

    --  so that nobody can mess with it directly.
 The full type must be defined --  within the private section below. type Blobs is private;

-private
-   type Blobs is new Integer range -25 ..
+   --  We can also make types "limited" by putting this keyword after the "is" --  keyword, this means that the user cannot copy objects of that type --  around, like they normally could. private type Blobs is new Integer range -25 ..
 25;
 end Stuff;